 40 Garlic Clove Chicken Recipe.
 You will find that the garlic has been tamed in the cooking and acquired a delicious buttery quality.
 Serve with hot toast or thin slices of pumpernickel—to be spread with the garlic sauce.

 I think it was probably during my short stint at culinary school that I first heard about James Beard.
-Comments here and there thrown in about this culinary master.
-At first I just smiled and nodded pretending I had some idea who these people were talking about.
+Comments here and there threw in about this culinary master.
+At first, I just smiled and nodded pretending I had some idea who these people were talking about.
 It was a while later when I acquired my first Julia Child cookbook, Mastering The Art of French Cooking that I really began to understand who this legend was.

-James Beard, Judith Jones and Julia Child:
+James Beard, Judith Jones, and Julia Child:

 Image Credit to Alice Levitt

 Maybe you’re young like me or at least young in the food world and are clueless who he is.
 To wrap up his life in a microscopic manner would be to say that he, “laid the groundwork for the food revolution that has put America at the forefront of global gastronomy.
 He was a pioneer foodie, host of the first food program on the fledgling medium of television in 1946, the first to suspect that classic American culinary traditions might cohere into a national cuisine, and an early champion of local products and markets.
 Beard nurtured a generation of American chefs and cookbook authors who have changed the way we eat.” -Quote from James Beard Foundation

 He was the first true celebrity chef of America and a prime mentor for all those who followed in his footsteps.